PabloTheZenCoder/SQL_project_job_analysis/SQL_Project/README.md

 ***Other industries in this visualization like healthcare, biotechnology and Big Pharma, Manufacturing/packaging are also good industries to take note of and to build skills in.*** All of the industries in this visualization are top paying industries with a high demand for analyst's.

 ### 3. Top 20 Entry-Level, Data Analyst Skills Listed in Job Postings
+For the third query, I wanted to see what were the most desired skills from entry-level/junior analyst's.
+By using my previous query that looked at Entry level jobs and industries, I was able to join the skills table which then allowed me to see every skill that is associated with each job posting.
+Later on, in Tableau I was able to group by skill and and then visualize these skills by how often they were listed in job postings.

 ```sql
 WITH entry_us_jobs AS (